-Full-time student is determined by the classification of the educational institution or any student taking more than 6 credit hours.
-A student attending an online institution is only considered full-time when there is no campus in NC.
+Full-time student status is determined by the classification of the educational institution or any student enrolled more than 6 credit hours during any part of 5 months in a calendar year.
+A student attending an online institution is only considered full-time when there is a campus in NC.